Skip to main content

 The foundation of Arps Euclidya rests upon five critical pillars:

-- MPE Support (MIDI Polyphonic Expression) Expression is treated as a first-class citizen.
-Per-note dimensions (Pitch Bend, Timbre/CC74, and Pressure) pass through the modular chain, morphing dynamically based on the nodes they traverse.
+2. MPE Support (MIDI Polyphonic Expression) Expression is treated as a first-class citizen.
+Per-note dimensions (Pitch Bend, Timbre/CC74, and Pressure) get captured and remain associated with the relevant notes at output allowing for intuitive and expressive control.

-- Multi Input and Output Per Patch A single Arps Euclidya instance can handle multiple incoming MIDI streams and direct its output to multiple distinct MIDI targets, functioning as the central nervous system of a complex MIDI routing setup.
+3. Multi Input and Output Per Patch A single Arps Euclidya instance can handle multiple incoming MIDI streams and direct its output to multiple distinct MIDI targets, functioning as the main hub of a complex MIDI routing setup.